dlepke/Deanna-Wilson-Ray/docs/settingUpSSH/generateSSHKey.md

 ## 3. Select a file to save your new SSH key in

-When you're prompted to enter a file name, you can simply press 'Return' (or Enter on a non-Apple keyboard).
+When you're prompted to enter a file name, you can simply press 'Return' (or 'Enter' on a non-Apple keyboard).

 This will accept the default file location for your new SSH key.